Valerio3240264/nn-scratch/README.md

 Rather than using existing frameworks as black boxes, this project is an "original" implementation of a neural network framework.
 The code architecture has been completely designed by me, I don't know if something similar exists.
 I gained a deeper understanding of:
-- Manage complex computational graphs
+- How to manage complex computational graphs
 - How to write an efficient and correct forward propagation algorithm
 - How to write an efficient and correct backpropagation algorithm
 - How GPU acceleration can be implemented using CUDA